872131018/Web-test/readme.md

 When you're done and confident in your implementation, commit your code locally.
 Next, you can compress your codebase into an archive (ZIP/TAR/RAR/etc).
 Please include all hidden files.
 Files prefixed with a `.` specifically like `.gitignore` for example.
 Windows hidden files are not needed.
 Also, please do not include the `node_modules` or `vendor` directories.

 Once compressed, you should pass the archived file on to your recruiter or send it in via any method we might have provided during the interview.

+### Progress Milestones

+- Updated axios and laravel-mix to latest version with npm outdated.
+- Added pug language processor to use pug in components
+- Added a route with a closure that returns the queried user from a query string
+- Added a component to display the returned user data
+- Added a component to display errors if user can't be found